General and Family Dentist in Fargo, ND

 Tooth Fillings

 Silver fillings have many drawbacks.
-The edges of the silver filling can wear down, become weak or break.
+The edges of the silver filling can wear down, become weak, or break.
 This results in the tooth not being protected and lets cavities get started once again.
 With age, the metal of a silver filling expands, contracts, and can split.

 The result is a beautiful smile!